vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 #### Business Question

 How much revenue did each traffic source generate by week and by month in June 2017?

-#### Approach

-This query calculates product revenue by traffic source in June 2017 at both monthly and weekly levels.
-It uses `UNNEST()` to access product-level revenue from nested fields, then combines monthly and weekly revenue results using `UNION ALL`.

 #### SQL Query